Switching gas providers

-Gas prices around Australia have been on the rise and if you’re looking to save on your household bills, switching gas suppliers could be the way to getting some extra cash for life’s more enjoyable things like a night out at the movies or dinner out with the family.
+Gas prices around Australia have been on the rise and if you’re looking to save on your household bills, switching gas suppliers could be a great way to getting some extra cash for life’s more enjoyable things like a night out at the movies or dinner out with the family.

 Mozo’s gas price comparison tool will help you to compare the gas suppliers in your area and the gas plans that will save you the most money.
 It’s extremely easy to use and it’s free.
-Plus, unlike other price comparison sites where you have to fork over your personal information to get access to the gas comparisons, our service is spam free.
+Plus, unlike other price comparison sites where you have to fork over your personal information to get access to the gas comparisons, our service is available for anyone to use.

 This detailed guide will run you through the most frequently asked questions about switching gas suppliers.